What Should Sarasota Mobile Home Owners Do In Bad Weather Let’s discuss and find out about this very important topic.

 And the snow load zone, for all you northerners who follow us, well, thank goodness we don’t have to worry about that down here, but the same idea applies there as well.

 Thanks again for your question Aretta.
-I hope this was helpful for you!
+I hope this was helpful to you!

 This is Mark Kaiser with The Mobile Home Dealer, and we help mobile home buyers and sellers get to a better place in life.